 Immortalized by Strauss’s The Blue Danube Waltz, Europe’s second-longest river has long held a special place in our collective consciousness.
 From its source in Germany, it winds through 10 countries before finally reaching the Black Sea.
 Many river cruises, starting or ending in Budapest, trace its journey.

 Szimpla Kert is the most famous of a unique kind of nightspot found only in Budapest, the “ruins pub.”
 These pubs all share a few main ingredients: usually in an abandoned building, a bit of thrift-shop décor, and some of the best people you could ever ask for.
 At the other end of the spectrum is A38.
 Voted the Best Bar in the World by Lonely Planet, this multi-disciplinary institute lives on a reconstructed Ukranian ship on the Danube.

 8. Classical Music Adventure

 Hungary has always been celebrated for its classical music.
 Be sure to attend a performance and the beautiful Opera House, or a fascinating piano concert at the 150-year-old Liszt Academy of Music.
 And if you’re travelling in the spring, be sure to check out the Budapest Spring Festival.

 Interested in learning more about Hungary?
-Click here to find out more or to start planning your trip today!
+Click here to find out more or to start planning your trip to Hungary today!